umbraco/UmbracoDocs/README.md

 Or check out the source at https://github.com/umbraco/UmbracoDocs.Preview

-Once installed, navigate to your local clone of the UmbracoDocs repository in a terminal and run the command `umbracodocs`
+Once installed, navigate to your local clone of the UmbracoDocs repository and run the command `umbracodocs`.
+This will start a local webserver (the URL will be shown), which you can open in your browser and view the rendered documentation.